panagiotagrosdouli/DynNav/README.md

 ## 20. Limitations and Honest Disclosures

+- The framework provides **formal safety constraints and STL/CBF action filtering**, not end-to-end formal verification of the whole stack.
+The guarantee is that the filtered action is projected onto the safe set; upstream perception and planning are not themselves verified.
 - The ROS 2 stack is **partially integrated**: not every safety contribution is wired as a runtime node.
-Several launch files orchestrate perception and base planning but rely on Python evaluators for the safety shields.
+Several launch files orchestrate perception and base planning but rely on Python evaluators for the safety filter and the swarm consensus.
 - 3D Gaussian Splatting (C23) is **visualised**, not optimised.
 No differentiable renderer ships in this repository.
 - The LLM mission planner (C19) and the VLM navigation agent (C11) ship with **deterministic stubs**.
 Real LLM / VLM use requires an external Ollama instance or a Hugging Face account.
 - The federated-learning module (C16) uses a **scalar regression** problem to make the FedAvg dynamics legible.
 Real perception models are not federated in this build.